Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 My Family Trust does not own real estate

 The state land tax and stamp duty foreign penalty taxes are for land owners.
-If your Family Trust does not own land then you do not need to damage it by enforcing on it a Deed of Variation of a Family Trust to remove a Beneficiary.
+If your Family Trust does not own land, there is no need to harm it by a Deed of Variation to exclude foreigners.

 What is ‘residential’ land for the land tax and stamp duty surcharge?

-Farms are exempt to the foreigner tax in NSW.
+Farms are exempt from the foreigner tax in NSW

 - parcels of land on which one or more dwellings are situated;